 Graduate students are not eligible for these positions.

-The School of Mathematics is looking for responsible undergraduate students to join our undergraduate teaching assistant (UTA) team this fall.
+The School of Mathematics is looking for a small number of responsible undergraduate students to join our undergraduate teaching assistant (UTA) team this fall.
 Please note: these positions are for FALL 2019 ONLY.
 We cannot guarantee space for the spring terms.

 UTAs are not hired by course.
 Because class availability varies term by term, we expect teaching assistants to be comfortable teaching various courses.
 The majority of new UTAs will teach recitations for our two-credit courses, Math 1551, 1553, or 2550.
 The minimum requirements at the time of application are:

-- A high overall GPA with grades of all A's and B's (preferably A's) in mathematics courses
+- A high overall GPA with grades of all A's in the core mathematics courses.

-- Fall 2018 will be the beginning of at least your second year as a college student (no first-year students are eligible for UTA positions, regardless of previously earned credits.
+- Fall 2019 will be the beginning of at least your third year as a college student.
+No first-year students are eligible for UTA positions, regardless of previously earned credits.
 Depending on the applicant pool, the Selection Committee may consider outstanding second year students who have met the above course and grade requirements.

 Go to the UTA Application page.

 Please do not search for old links as the application materials change each year.

 An undergraduate teaching assistant (UTA) has many responsibilities.

 - Teaching recitation sections once or twice per week.